BIGSTICK: A flexible configuration-interaction shell-model code (updated): Strength function option

 \section{Strength function option}

 One important capability of {\tt BIGSTICK} is using the Lanczos algorithm to efficiently compute transition strength function distributions and to decompose a wavefunction using a scalar operator, or option `{\tt s}' in the main menu.
+Note that this default strength function option, as well as '{\tt sn}' , will write \textit{normalized} wave functions to file.
+The option `{\tt su}' will write unnormalized wave functions to file.
+This is useful in some important applications, as discussed below in \ref{apply1bodygoodJ} and \ref{GTstrength}.